ManueleBazzichetto/github.io/index.md

 layout: default
 ---

-Welcome to my personal webpage (**still under construction** :hammer: )
+Welcome to my personal webpage!

-My name is Manuele Bazzichetto, and I am a vegetation ecologist broadly interested in biological invasions, biogeography, species distribution modelling.
+My name is Manuele Bazzichetto, I am from Rome (Italy), and I am a vegetation ecologist broadly interested in biological invasions, biogeography, species distribution modelling.

-I come from Rome (Italy) and did all my studies there.

 Here is a picture of me (when I had long hairs  :smile: ):

 <img src="images/DSC_2169.jpg" width="300" />

-In this website, you will find some info about me and my research.

-As soon as I can, I will share some contents related to R experiments.
-I love working with R and do things with it to test my understanding of statistical concepts.
+At the momemnt, I am a visiting researcher at CIDE [https://www.csic.es/en/investigacion/institutos-centros-y-unidades/desertification-research-centre](https://www.csic.es/en/investigacion/institutos-centros-y-unidades/desertification-research-centre) where I am collaborating with Francesco de Bello for investigating how central European grasslands respond to extreme climatic conditions.

+I like stats, spatial analysis and creating maps (see an example here) []()